-Central Maine Technical College offers some courses for academic credit via the Internet.
-Students communicate with their instructors through electronic mail and receive their assignments through course materials posted on the World Wide

-Web.
-Some courses may require a textbook and/or a CD-rom disc.
+Central Maine Community College offers some courses for academic credit via the Internet.
+Students communicate with their instructors through electronic mail and receive their assignments through course materials posted on the World Wide Web.
+Some courses may require a textbook and/or a CDrom drive.